 - The most change in the competency dimensions occurred in terms of “stakeholder engagement” and “self-awareness” (33% and 34% respectively)

 It might well be interesting to assess what interventions may have contributed to significant positive changes.
 Participants as well as interveners are excellent sources for finding potential avenues of answers to this question.

 Pedagogically trained and experienced faculty can look at a class of students take a ‘before-after’ assessment, in order to understand blind spots and learning opportunities at the beginning of a course.
 Such insight may serve as an additional measure to understand the impact of any learning intervention over a given period at the end of the course.

-A simple way to measure Responsible Leadership competencies for individuals or groups
+A simple way for you to measure Responsible Leadership competencies for individuals or groups

 A concrete way of tracking the effectiveness of Responsible Leadership education

-An effective way of evaluating the impact and identifying the gaps in Responsible Leadership training offerings
+An effective way of evaluating the impact and the gaps in Responsible Leadership training offerings